ChiaHaoCheng/ChiaHaoCheng/README.md

 ● M.S. in Statistics and B.S. in Applied Mathematics.

-● Proficiency in Statistics, probabilistic model, and machine statistical learning.
+● Proficiency in Statistics, probabilistic model, and R programming.

 ● Committed to exploring somethings related to AI.